rartino/minapi/README.md

-# minapi
+# OPTIMADE Api implementation
-Minimal common API for materials databases
+Implementation of the minimal OPTIMADE API for materials databases